Kamil Grosicki

-Kamil Paweł Grosicki (/pl/; born 8 June 1988) is a Polish professional footballer who plays as a winger for Ekstraklasa club Pogoń Szczecin, which he captains, and the Poland national team.

-A full international for Poland with 100 caps since 2008, he represented the country in the UEFA European Championship in 2012, 2016, and 2024, as well as the FIFA World Cup in 2018 and 2022.
+Kamil Paweł Grosicki (/pl/; born 8 June 1988) is a Polish professional footballer who plays as a winger for and captains Ekstraklasa club Pogoń Szczecin.
+A full international footballer for Poland with 101 caps from 2008 to 2026, he represented the country in the UEFA European Championship in 2012, 2016, and 2024, as well as the FIFA World Cup in 2018 and 2022.

 Club career

 Pogoń Szczecin

-Grosicki spent his entire youth career in Pogoń Szczecin.
-In 2005, he joined Pogoń Szczecin II, where he scored eight goals.
-In the same year, he joined the main team of Pogoń Szczecin, which was followed by signing a contract with Pogoń on 6 July 2006, which lasted for five years.
-He was assigned with a squad number 21.
-He played his first match in Pogoń's main team on 6 May 2006 in a goalless draw against Arka Gdynia, during which he came off the bench in 86th minute, replacing Andradina.
+Grosicki spent his entire youth career in Pogoń Szczecin before joining the reserve team in 2005, where he scored eight goals.
+He later joined the main squad of Pogoń Szczecin, followed by signing a five-year contract with them.
+Grosicki was assigned with a squad number 21.
+On 6 May, he played his first match in Pogoń's starting XI on 6 May 2006 in a goalless draw against Arka Gdynia, during which he came off the bench in 86th minute, replacing Andradina.
 The match resulted in a draw.

-On 23 September 2006, during a 3–0 win over Górnik Łęczna, he came off the bench in the 88th minute and scored a goal four minutes later.
-A month later, on 28 October 2006, he scored Pogoń's only goal in a 1–3 loss to Zagłębie Lubin.
-He also scored on 1 December 2006 in a 2–2 Ekstraklasa Cup draw with Arka Gdynia.
+In a 3–0 victory against Górnik Łęczna on 23 September 2006, Grosicki came off the bench in the 88th minute and scored a goal four minutes later.
+One month later, on 28 October, he scored Pogoń's only goal in a 1–3 loss against Zagłębie Lubin.
+Grosicki also scored on 1 December 2006 in a 2–2 Ekstraklasa Cup draw against Arka Gdynia.

-In total, in the 2006–07 season, he made 26 appearances (21 times in Ekstraklasa and 5 times in Ekstraklasa Cup), scoring three goals (of which two were scored in Ekstraklasa and one in Ekstraklasa Cup).
-Pogoń ended that season in the last place and due to the liquidation of the Pogoń's company, they started the next season in IV liga.
+Throughout the 2006–07 season, Grosocki made 26 appearances (21 times in Ekstraklasa and 5 times in Ekstraklasa Cup), scoring three goals – of which two were scored in Ekstraklasa and one in Ekstraklasa Cup – in total.
+Pogoń ended that season in the last place.
+Due to the liquidation of the Pogoń's company, the club started the next season in IV liga.

-Legia Warszawa
+Legia Warsaw and loan moves

-On 19 June 2007, Grosicki was transferred to Legia Warsaw on a four-year deal.
-He made his debut on 29 July 2007 in a 1–0 win over Cracovia as a substitute in the 78th minute, replacing Bartłomiej Grzelak.
-He scored his first goal for the club on 25 July 2007, in a 5–0 win against Zagłębie Sosnowiec; it was also the only goal he scored that season.
-That match was also his debut in the starting line-up.
-During that season, Grosicki developed issues due to a gambling addiction.
+On 19 June 2007, Grosicki transferred to Legia Warsaw on a four-year contract.
+He made his debut on 29 July in a 1–0 victory against Cracovia as a substitute in the 78th minute, replacing Bartłomiej Grzelak.
+On 25 July, Grosicki scored his first goal for the club in a 5–0 victory against Zagłębie Sosnowiec, which also the only goal he scored that season.
+That match marked his debut in the starting line-up as well.
+During that season, he developed issues due to a gambling addiction.
 His gambling loans were being paid by a club at that time.
-In the end of November 2007, he underwent an addiction therapy in a rehabilitation center in Stare Juchy, which lasted for approximately a month.
+At the end of November 2007, he underwent an addiction therapy in a rehabilitation centre in Stare Juchy, which lasted for around one month.

-Loan to FC Sion

-In February 2008, Grosicki was loaned to FC Sion.
-The loan was to last until the end of the year.
-He debuted there on 16 March 2008 in a 2–1 win over FC Basel.
-Two weeks later, on 30 March 2008, he scored the first goal for his new team in a 1–0 victory over FC Aarau.
+In February 2008, Grosicki moved to Swiss club FC Sion on loan until the end of the year.
+He debuted on 16 March in a 2–1 victory against FC Basel.
+Two weeks later, on 30 March, Grosicki scored the first goal for his new club in a 1–0 victory against FC Aarau.